 Academic Immersion (AIM): Introduction to Medicine is an intensive three-week pre-medical program.

-Offered in partnership with the Department of Medical Sciences & Education at the Boston University School of Medicine, AIM's pre-medicine track provides a broad introduction to the field of medicine, combining coursework in related sciences with experiential learning activities and explorations of the various career possibilities that exist within the field.
+Offered in partnership with the Department of Medical Sciences & Education at the Boston University School of Medicine, AIM's pre-medicine track provides a broad introduction to the field of medicine, combining coursework in related sciences with project-based learning activities and explorations of the various career possibilities that exist within the field.

 Cost and Session Information

-Program dates: July 21– August 9
+Program dates: July 26 – August 13

 The application fee ($50) and spending money are not included in the total charge.